Document Management Strategies

 Implementing document management requires detail oriented people to analyze the documents and the flow.
 What makes a partnership important is that even the most detail oriented people who act as document detectives will not find all the answers prior to implementing your system.
 Once the system is being prototyped, the remaining details tend to emerge.
 When you have a true partnership with your vendor, they not only anticipate this, but they work with you to make sure that the end result provides real benefits to your organization, not just an implementation of the latest technologies.

-To have a document management partnership, your vendor must specialize in document management.
+To have a document management partnership, your vendor must specialize in document management strategy.
 That may seem like an obvious requirement; however, there are many different types of companies that sell document management as an add-on technology.
 These can be hardware vendors that sell copiers, scanners or multi-function machines.
 These can be resellers that sell many types of applications and may include a document management offering as part of their suite.
 In either case, while these vendors can implement basic document management, they cannot deliver the results that a true partner will deliver.

 The last step in creating a document management partnership is to have a basic understanding of the technology they represent.
 While the vendor may be everything you want, the technology they implement should not be a burden on your staff or financial resources.
 The best way to ensure that the technology is not a burden is to implement your solution with a Software-as-a-Service architecture.